leroythelegend/rough_idea_project_cars/README.md

 A set of classes that can be used to roll your own Project Cars UDP Telemetry application.

-This is project is broken up into three parts:
+This project is broken up into three parts:
 * Demo binarys ( [Install Binarys](#T-Installation) )
 * Create your own Post lap processing and live telemetry
 * Create your own native application.